stormpath/stormpath-documentation/source/configuration.rst

     .. note::

       The Java SDK does not currently have a plugin that supports Memcached.
-If you nned this functionality, please, reach out to us at support@stormpath.com.
+If you need this functionality, please reach out to us at support@stormpath.com.

   .. only:: nodejs